git-pkgs/pin/README.md

 pin sync --require-publisher-matches-repository
    fail if an attestation's source repository differs from the package's declared repository.url.
-This is the load-bearing check against leaked-token attacks: an attacker with a stolen publish token can produce a syntactically valid bundle from their own CI, but the source_repository field will not match.
+Catches leaked-token attacks: a stolen publish token can sign a valid bundle from the attacker's CI, but the source_repository field then won't match the legitimate package's repo.

 pin sync --verify-provenance
    cryptographically verify the sigstore bundle against the live Sigstore TUF